Disease Guide ·Skin Yeast Infection ·2026

 0What does a yeast infection look like on a dog?

-A yeast infection on dog skin appears as red, irritated patches with greasy, flaky, or crusty skin.
-The affected areas often look thickened and darkened, especially in chronic cases.
-Common locations include the ears (dark waxy buildup), between the toes, skin folds on the face and body, armpits, and groin.
-The skin may feel warm to the touch.
-A distinctive musty or sour smell is often present — some describe it as a corn chip or bread-like odor.
+Red, irritated patches with greasy, flaky, or crusty skin.
+Areas are thickened and darkened in chronic cases.
+Common locations: ears (dark waxy buildup), between toes, skin folds, armpits, groin.
+Skin feels warm.
+A distinctive musty or sour smell - described as corn chip or bread-like odor - is often present.

 1How much does yeast infection treatment cost for dogs?